Do dogs get heart disease?

 While dogs and cats do not develop the atherosclerosis and consequent heart attacks so commonly encountered in humans, they are susceptible to a variety of other types of heart disease.
 These can be broadly classified into problems with the heart valves, the heart muscle itself, and the electrical wiring of the heart.

-What are the symptoms of heart disease in dogs and cats?
+What are the symptoms of heart disease in dogs?

 The most common symptoms of heart disease in dogs and cats include coughing, exercise intolerance (getting tired easily), breathing rapidly when inactive, and fainting episodes.
 The development of any of these signs should prompt a veterinary visit for an exam and any necessary testing.